 Backpacking Accommodation in Africa

-Lodges and budget backpacking accommodation can be found everywhere near touristic areas, one night in an upscale lodge cost between 50$ and 100$, while in backpacking accommodations it’s easy to find rooms from 15 to 40$.
+Lodges and budget backpacking accommodations can be found everywhere near touristic areas, one night in an upscale lodge costs between 50$ and 100$, while in backpacking accommodations it’s easy to find rooms from 15 to 40$.
 Dorms are not as common as in Europe but are usually available near the main attractions (8/15$ per bed).